Ingvord/tango-v10-design-doc/docs/architecture.md

 # Layered architecture

+Below are the layers that should be designed and implemented in Tango core library:

 ![](images/layers.png)

+---

+Design sketch of Tango component and connectors separated by layers:

 ![](images/Tango_as_CC.png)

-1. Transport layer:
+---

+**1 Tango Transport layer**

-Skeletal implementation resides in org.tango.v10.transport package
+Skeletal implementation resides in [org.tango.v10.transport](src/main/java/org/tango/v10/transport) package

-Layer remarks:
+Tango Transport layer remarks:

-- low level basic layer
+- low level basic transport layer

-Implementation remarks:
+Tango Transport layer implementation remarks:

-- transparent reconnection
+- transparent reconnection;

-2. Protocol layer:
+- session auto-close;
+- message delivery guarantee.

+**2 Tango Protocol layer**

 Skeletal implementation resides in org.tango.v10.protocol package

+---

+We propose to design Tango protocol using block schemes as below and translate them in an API.
+If needed sequence diagrams can be used.

+Block scheme where server recieves configuration form Tango Host:

 ![](images/server_start_block_sch.png)

+Sequence diagram where server recieves configuration form Tango Host:
 ![](images/sequence_diagr_server_start.png)

 Implementation remarks:

-- validates Request/Response and throws TangoProtocolException if validations fails
+- Tango Protocol layer validates Request/Response and throws TangoProtocolException if validations fails
-- How it is in EPICs https://epics.anl.gov/docs/APS2014/05-CA-Concepts.pdf
+- How it is done in EPICs https://epics.anl.gov/docs/APS2014/05-CA-Concepts.pdf

-3. TangoInterfaceLayer
+**3 Tango Interface layer**

-Skeletal implementation resides in org.tango.v10.service package  (interface can not be used as package name)
+Skeletal implementation resides in org.tango.v10.service package  ("service" word is used as "interface" can not be used as package name)

 ```java